External radiotherapy uses a machine outside the body to direct radiation beams at cancer to destroy it.

 - image guided radiotherapy (IGRT)

 - 4-dimensional radiotherapy (4D-RT)

 Side effects of radiotherapy

 External radiotherapy doesn't make you radioactive.
-It is safe to be with other people, including children, throughout your treatment course.
+It is safe to be with other people after each treatment, including children.

 People react to radiotherapy in different ways:

 - some carry on working and just take time off for their treatment

 - others feel tired and want to stay at home